I make mistakes. I fall down. There I said it; I make mistakes and I know it.

 Finally, after a few weeks, life got back to normal and the event slipped into the far back corners of my mind.

-In case you were wondering, that story is the example of what NOT to do when you fall down.
+In case you were wondering, that story is an example of what NOT to do when you fall down.

 The top lessons of what NOT to do include: